List of supernatural beings in Chinese folklore: Taotie (饕餮)

 A rapacious creature with the body of a goat and the face and hands of a man, with eyes under its armpits and a lion's maw in its belly.
 It emits child-like cries but is a greedy and dangerous man-eater.
 Also known as the Paoxiao (狍鸮).
 One of the four fiends (四凶) of ancient China and commonly inscribed on ritual bronzes.

 Taowu (檮杌)

-A kind of human-headed and lion-bodied creature with long dog-like fur, tusk-like teeth and a pig-like mouth.
+Taowu is kind of human-headed and lion-bodied creature with long dog-like fur, tusk-like teeth and a pig-like mouth.
 One of the four fiends of ancient China, representing stubbornness.

 Tiger Demons (虎妖)

 Early Chinese literature mentions shapeshifting tigers in human form, describing them as ravening demons ranging over large areas, consuming large numbers of people.
 These beings form a recurring part of Chinese literature and primitive belief.
 Also known as the man-tiger or were-tiger (人虎) and the tiger faeries (虎精).
 Those slain by them are unable to reincarnate or move on and become servant spirits that do these tiger demons' bidding, and sometimes even become spirits which incite the tiger-demons to slaughter anew.

 Tiger demons may take on the form of women and select an unsuspecting male as a husband.
 Unable to control their hunger, they eventually devour both their husbands and their children.

 There is a historical record of a 22-year-old youth in 376 AD who became a tiger-like being and in a deranged mental state, devoured large numbers of people, ultimately dying of hunger in prison whilst awaiting execution.
 This belief is an early Chinese correlate to the Western lycanthrope and was likely driven by the same primitive fears.
 Men suspected of being tiger demons were often lynched by mobs in China.
 Some were even delivered up by magistrates to be put to death with the sanction of the state.